-Outcome sought (objectives) Solutions (policies) Implementation (methods) efer to the following sets f controls and reasons for chosen methods Explanations and reasons for objectives and policies are determined through an assessment process that identifies whether the sum o its values equates to it being considered remarkable.
+Outcome sought (objectives) Solutions (policies) Implementation (methods) refer to the following sets of controls and reasons for chosen methods Explanations and reasons for objectives and policies are determined through an assessment process that identifies whether the sum of its values equates to it being considered remarkable.
 Outstanding natural features must be a natural landscape.
-To eing done to trees through lack of knowledge or un e Kopuatai Peat Dome and other important wetlan Activities in the vicinity of significant heritage resources should be sensitive to their original nd ar The recognition and protection of the heritage values of sites, buildings, places P1 P2 P3 • P4 P5 rise to the damage or destruction of these resources or any of their valued features.
-Activities which adversely affect significant recorded archaeological sites and waahi tapu should be avoided, remedied or mitigated.
-To actively encourage lwi to participate in the • Heritage Section 10 Other Methods, Section 13 and local resources.
-Policy 1 recognises that the integrity of heritage resources can be threatened by inappropriate development.
-Where herit resources are located closely together in area, it is not only the buildings that warn P6 To facilitate greater public awareness and appreciation of heritage resources and the - protection but also the spaces, structure and sites which surround them.
+2. Gr 3.
+To 4.
+Re eduction in the risk of serious or irreparable da a achieve permanent protection and sustainab ction of th specimen amage be ndue haste. mber of trees destroyed in the District).
+01 To recognise, protect and enhance significant heritage resources which are valued as part of the District's heritage.
+P1 P2 Activities in the vicinity of significant heritage resources should be sensitive to their original form and features.
+Activities in the Victorian/Edwardian areas of Te Aroha should be managed in such a way General Provisions, Section 1 Development Controls, Section 3 Performance Standards, Section 5 The recognition and protection of the heritage values of sites, buildings, places or areas is a particular matter which the RMA requires Council to have regard to (S7(e)).
+Objective O1 extends protection for P3 as to ensure their distinctive heritage character is fostered and enhanced.
+Use or refurbishment of heritage resources will be encouraged provided it does not give rise to the damage or destruction of these resources or any of their valued features.
+Subdivision, Section 6 Works and Network Utilities, Section 8 Natural Environment and Heritage Section 10 Other Methods, Section 13 important heritage resources which are not subject to a heritage covenant or Heritage Order.
+See Sections 187 - 197 RMA, thus ensuring protection of important regional and local resources.
+Policy 1 recognises that the integrity of P4 Activities which adversely affect significant recorded archaeological sites and waahi tapu should be avoided, remedied or mitigated.
+To actively encourage lwi to participate in the heritage resources can be threatened by inappropriate development.
+Where heritage resources are located closely together in an area, it is not only the buildings that warrant P6 To facilitate greater public awareness and appreciation of heritage resources and the protection but also the spaces, structures and sites which surround them.
 In these situations steps must be undertaken to